Looki-fr/insta_bot/README.md

 the process will be long (20 secondes for each unfollow) but its to not be ban by instagram, if you want to change the time of wait its line 181

+read the line 173 if you have a bug and modify the code like it say (for some people it work witout modifing but for others no idk why)